 Cloud applications demand complete availability 24/7 every year.
 Achieving High Availability is the need of the hour.
 However, building a Cloud SQL High Availability application can be a daunting task.
 There are several levels of availability with their own set of costs.

 The higher the level of availability, the higher the cost of development.
 Although deciding the proper tool is important in attaining High Availability.
 One such popular tool to attain High Availability is the Google Cloud SQL.
-This article talks about the Google Cloud SQL High Availability.
-In addition to that it gives a brief introduction on Google Cloud Platform.visit our website to explore hevo
+The Google Cloud SQL High Availability option enables data redundancy in different zones within the region selected when installing your DB instance.visit our website to explore hevo

 Share your experience of working with Google Cloud MySQL in the comments section below.